B1LLP4RK/TicTacToe/README.md

 # Tictactoe

-A simple react app to play tictactoe in your browser
+A simple react app to play tictactoe in your browser.
+From the following [tutorial](https://react.dev/learn/tutorial-tic-tac-toe)

 # How to use
 ```